 Application Layer

-If an attacker reaches the application layer, the information already stolen allows further vulnerabilities like session hijacking, Cross-site Request Forgery (CSRF), sql injection, denial of service and accessing unauthorized data.
+If an attacker reaches the application layer, stolen information can enable further attacks like session hijacking, Cross-site Request Forgery (CSRF), sql injection, denial of service, and unauthorized data access.

 Mitigation strategies include:

-- Applications and systems should be kept up to date and hardened.
+- Keep applications and systems up to date and hardened

 Conclusion